me-box/zestdb/docs/README.md

     URL: /ts/<id>/since/<from>
     Method: GET
     Parameters: replace <id> with an identifier, replace <from> with epoch milliseconds
-    Notes: return the number of entries from time provided
+    Notes: return entries from time provided

 #### Read all entries in a time range (inclusive)

     URL: /ts/<id>/range/<from>/<to>
     Method: GET
     Parameters: replace <id> with an identifier, replace <from> and <to> with epoch milliseconds
-    Notes: return the number of entries in time range provided
+    Notes: return entries in time range provided

+#### Delete all entries since a time (inclusive)

+    URL: /ts/<id>/since/<from>
+    Method: DELETE
+    Parameters: replace <id> with an identifier, replace <from> with epoch milliseconds
+    Notes: deletes entries from time provided

+#### Delete all entries in a time range (inclusive)

+    URL: /ts/<id>/range/<from>/<to>
+    Method: DELETE
+    Parameters: replace <id> with an identifier, replace <from> and <to> with epoch milliseconds
+    Notes: deletes entries in time range provided

 #### Length of time series

     URL: /ts/<id>/length